drnsmith/drnsmith.github.io/content/projects/Project3/Project3.md

 The performance of sales channels and the impact of promotions are critical for shaping effective business strategies.
 For 'OfficeProducts', the data warehouse provided a robust platform for conducting detailed analyses that uncovered key trends and insights.
 By recognising the value of internet promotions and the shift away from traditional sales channels, 'OfficeProducts' can now better align its future marketing and sales strategies to match consumer expectations.

-# PART 6.
+# Part 6.
 Recommendations for Management and Business Insights

 Data-driven insights play a crucial role in helping businesses make informed decisions that align with market dynamics.
 For 'OfficeProducts', the analysis conducted using the data warehouse provided several valuable insights that translated into actionable recommendations for management.